Yenisei (rocket): Flight tests

-Flight tests of a super-heavy launch vehicle will take place in two stages from 2028 to 2035.
+Flight tests will take place in two stages from 2028 to 2035.

 The first stage of testing will take place in 2028–2032.
 It involves the launch of a crewed spacecraft, a lunar take-off and landing complex (LVPK) and other payloads on the trajectory of the flight around the Moon and circumlunar orbits in order to work out the elements of a crewed complex, create a station in the orbit of the Moon, and land on the lunar surface.

 The second stage of testing will take place in 2032–2035.
 It is planned to launch LVPK and other uncrewed payloads for the construction and operation of a base on the lunar surface.
 In addition, this stage involves participation in international programs related to the study of Mars.

 Applications

 The super-heavy rocket is supposed to be used in the Russian lunar program, since the carrying capacity of the Angara-A5V launch vehicle (37.5 tons to LEO) is insufficient for these purposes.